Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 Now that our data are in a cleaner state, we can proceed to segment the continuous EEG data into epochs, which are shorter segments of data surrounding an event of interest.

-<span style="color:#1496BB">Question: Why do we divide our continuous EEG data into epochs?
-How would you decide the suitable time window for epoching?</span>
+>Question: Why do we divide our continuous EEG data into epochs?
+How would you decide the suitable time window for epoching?

 ```python